 10 Things you didn't know about Morocco

 With everything that Morocco has to offer, it is no surprise that it is the most visited country in Africa.
 Over 12 million tourists traveled to Morocco in 2018, which was an 8.2% increase from previous years.
 The popularity of Morocco as a tourist destination lies in its diversity.
 It is a fascinating country with a rich culture, vibrant cities, and sleepy little towns, sweeping vistas, and majestic mountains.
 It is both historic and modern, African and European.
-Morocco offers something for everyone and is the perfect destination for a family vacation, a romantic getaway, or a solo trip.
+Morocco offers something for everyone and is the perfect destination for a family vacation, a romantic getaway and is even great for a solo trip.

 Contrary to what you might think, Moroccan do not speak “Moroccan.”
-Morocco has two official languages, Berber and Moroccan Arabic, which are not mutually intelligible.
+Morocco has two official languages, Berber and Moroccan Arabic (also known as Darija).
+Berber and Darija are two very different languages, and it is often found that Moroccans can understand classic Arabic, yet those who speak only classic Arabic cannot understand Darija very well.
 There are also plenty of regional dialects.
 Aside from their own languages, Moroccans are often fluent in one or more European languages as well.
-Due to the French colonization, a lot of Moroccans still speak French and, in the north, they often speak Spanish thanks to the proximity to Spain.
-Especially in the tourism industry and major cities you’ll find that the locals have no trouble with English and even Italian, Dutch or German.
+Due to the French colonization, a lot of Moroccans still speak French and, in the northern regions they often speak Spanish thanks to the proximity to Spain.
+With heavy influence from the tourism industry you’ll find that the locals have no trouble with English and even Italian, Dutch or German.

 The coffee culture in Morocco is different from most western countries.
 It is not about iced lattes to go or even the quality of the coffee.
 In Morocco, coffee is a social ritual.
 It is meant to be sipped sitting down.
 It is also a gendered activity.
 Cafés are strictly the domain of men, and you’ll see plenty of them enjoying a cup of coffee and a conversation.
 Women have coffee at home with their friends.
 But even more important than coffee in Morocco is tea, which is the country’s national drink.
 Traditional Moroccan tea is a blend of Chinese green tea and mint with a lot of sugar and requires several steps, or “washings,” to brew.
 Real Moroccan tea is worth the wait and perfect in the heat.
 The sweet and fragrant drink is nicknamed “Berber Whiskey” and offered to guests upon visiting Moroccan houses and shops.